t9md/vim-transform/README.md

 # Dev Status
 VERY Experimental for my personal use.

-# STDIN => transform => STDOUT
+# buffer > STDIN > transformer > STDOUT > buffer

 Thats' filter command.
 Filter command in other word => transformer.

-you can write transformer whichever language you want.
+You can write transformer whichever language you want.

-Using vim's `!` command you can transform selected area by that transformer.
 This have great possibility to reduce typing!

 ![Movie](https://raw.githubusercontent.com/t9md/t9md/772e1fe5287a29c01b3bb2418f757aa29785a4f8/img/transform.gif)